-Suppose Paul got 3 cookies and Mary got 5.
+Suppose Paul has 3 cookies and Mary has 5.
 That distribution doesn't seem quite fair.
 Let's redistribute so Paul and Mary each receive the same number of cookies.
-We have 3 + 5 = 8 cookies total, which means to divide the cookies fairly between Paul and Mary we should give each person 4 cookies.
+We have 3 + 5 = 8 cookies total, which means to divide the cookies fairly between Paul and Mary, we should give each person 4 cookies.
 We should do it quickly though, because Mary just caught our eye and we're fairly certain she's onto us.

 Anita got 2 cookies, Jonas got 3, and Ella got 2.
 If we were to redistribute the cookies fairly, how many would each person get?

 We have 2 + 3 + 2 = 7 cookies total.
 If we divide these cookies evenly between the 3 people, we see that each person should receive:

 Hope they're chewy rather than crunchy cookies, or cutting these things will be a nightmare.

 The mean, or average, of a set of values is the size of a "fair" portion.
 To find the average of a set of values, we add up all the values and divide by the number of portions.
 "Average'' and ''mean'' refer to the same thing, and you may be asked to find either one.
 Their synonymousness doesn't extend outside the world of algebra though.
 Your mother won't care if you tell her a bully at school was being "average" to you.

 Louisa got 5 cookies, Danielle got 8 cookies, and Marcus got 2 cookies.
 What is the average number of cookies each person got?

 The average number of cookies is the number each person would get if we divided the cookies fairly.
 We add up all the different numbers of cookies:

 Then we divide by the number of portions, which is 3, since there are 3 people: